Key Takeaways

 Compare your finalists using the same three lenses

-• Coverage options: Review available per occurrence and aggregate limits, endorsement flexibility for Hawaii-specific risks and whether the insurer offers policy tools like audit support or loss-prevention resources.
+• Coverage options: Review available per occurrence and aggregate limits, endorsement flexibility for Hawaii-specific risks and whether the insurer offers tools like audit support or loss-prevention resources.

 6. 6